slack-ruby/slack-ruby-bot-server/README.md

 #### App

-The app instance checks for a working MongoDB connection, ensures database indexes, performs database migrations, sets up bot aliases and log levels.
+The app instance checks for a working database connection, ensures indexes, performs migrations, sets up bot aliases and log levels.
 You can introduce custom behavior into the app lifecycle by subclassing `SlackRubyBotServer::App` and creating an instance of the child class in `config.ru`.

 ```ruby
 class MyApp < SlackRubyBotServer::App